Olex2/help/gui/EN/work/refine.md

 #### CGLS

 ### Cyles
 This sets the maximum number or L.S. cycles.
 For ShelXL, this is the actual number that will be done -- for

 # Set Reflection File
-The reflection file contains all the data that were collected during the x-ray diffraction experiment in a condensed form.
+The reflection file is specified here; it contains in a condensed form all the data that were collected during the X-ray diffraction experiment.

 ## hkl
-The standard format for a reflection file is the 'hkl' file.
-From this drop-down menu, you can choose which file you want to refine your model against.
-There is no need to rename anything - just choose the file and then press refine.
+The standard format for a reflection file is the **hkl** file.
+Choose the file against which to refine your model from this drop-down menu.
+There is no need to rename anything -- just choose the file and press refine.

+## Other File Formats
+Olex2 can also handle file formats such as **raw** and others.

 # Refinement Max Cycles
 Some refinement programs (e.g. SHELXL) will continue refining up to a maximum number of cycles.
 Here you can set this number. olex.refine will go up to the maximum number, but might stop beforehand if the refinement is settled.